canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 ---
 layout: post
-title: How to add an in-memory and Redis-powered cache layer with ASP.NET Core 3
+title: How to add an in-memory and a Redis-powered cache layer with ASP.NET Core 3
 ---

 Imagine you have a service `SettingsService` that makes a REST request with a `HttpClient`.
 This service calls a microservice for the configurations of a property.
-These configuration can be stored in a Amazon DynamoDB or Azure DocumentDB.
-But, it takes a couple of seconds to respond and it is accessed lots of times.
-It would be a great to have this value stored somewhere else for faster reads.
+But, it takes a couple of seconds to respond and it is accessed frequently.
+It would be a great to have this value stored somewhere else for faster respond times. _Let's see how to use caching for this!_

 A cache is an storage layer to speed up future requests.
 Reading from cache is faster than computing data every time it is requested.
-Let's see how to add caching to this `SettingsService`.
+Let's add caching to this `SettingsService` using ASP.NET Core.

 ## In-Memory approach

-Let's assume you have an ASP.NET Core 3.1 API site with a controller that uses your `SettingsService` class.
+Let's start with an ASP.NET Core 3.1 API site with a controller that uses your `SettingsService` class.
 First, install the `Microsoft.Extensions.Caching.Memory` NuGet package.
 Then, register the in-memory cache in the `ConfigureServices` method of the `Startup` class.
 You need to use the `AddMemoryCache` method.

 ```csharp
 // Startup.cs